wikimedia-gadgets/redwarn/CONTRIBUTING.md

 - Do not change the line endings.
 - Avoid applying unneccessesary beautificiation.
 - Please provide a detailed reasoning for the reasons behind your changes (or leave a link to the issue.)
-- When making UI changes, please only use [Material Design Lite](https://getmdl.io) components.
+- When making UI changes, please use [Material Design Lite](https://getmdl.io) components.
 - Please test your changes and explain in detail the intended function of the changes you have made.

 ## Setting up RedWarn